 There are a number of things you should consider and discuss with the rest of your family prior to fostering:

 Most of the animals needing foster care will be in great need of quality time and handling; you should spend at least one to two hours a day with your foster animal.
-Animals recovering from illnesses, injuries, or surgeries will require medication, physical therapy, and/or rehabilitation.
+Animals recovering from illnesses, injuries, or surgeries will require medication, physical rehabilitation, and/or other rehabilitation.
 You will also need to pay attention for signs of illness or worsening of symptoms.
 Imagine all the love.

 Keep your foster animals isolated from your pet(s) for the first 10 days.
 We do our best to inform you of any known potential problems, but the majority of these animals come from unknown backgrounds.
 Keeping your foster animals in a separate room that has no carpet works best.
 All resident pets should be current on vaccinations.
 Imagine the rewards.